 What classes are there?

-To contact one of our pastors, call 763/571-1526 (our voice-messaging provides the opportunity to direct a message as you wish) or send an email to:
+To contact our pastor or other staff, call 763-571-1526 (our voice-messaging provides the opportunity to direct a message as you wish) or send an email to:

 Our nursery is located on the lower level of the church, and staffed by a paid caregiver, Tanya Havens.
 She is a daycare professional, with pediatric first aid and CPR refresher classes.
 Her background was screened before she was hired, just as we screen and check backgrounds of our volunteers.